 Interest rate risk may be partially mitigated by holding both fixed and floating rate debt, or by staggering the maturities of fixed rate debt.
 The Company will manage interest rate risk by utilizing fixed interest rates on its mortgages where possible, entering into interest rate swap contracts, staggering maturities over a number of years to mitigate exposure to any single year, and by attempting to ensure access to diverse sources of funding.
-The Company currently only has fixed rate debt and debt hedged with an interest rate swap, so the Company will have no exposure to fluctuations in interest rates on its current debt.
+The Company currently has mainly fixed rate debt or debt hedged with an interest rate swap, with minor exposure to fluctuations on interest rates on its variable rate credit facility.
+Subsequent to Q3 2022, the Company had entered into a fixed rate swap agreement for the variable credit rate facility, thereby further reducing its exposure to fluctuations in interest rates on its any debt currently held.